• Skip to primary navigation

 If your eggplant is very fresh, don't worry about salting it.
 If it's been hanging around for a while or shows some browning when you cut it open, you'll probably want to salt it to remove some of the bitterness that's developed over time.

-To make the sauce, sauté some onion and garlic in olive oil for a few minutes.
-Next, add some diced tomatoes, crushed tomatoes, capers and red pepper flakes.
+• Add diced tomatoes, crushed tomatoes, capers red pepper flakes, and salt to the sauce.
 I used a teaspoon of red pepper flakes, for a mildly spicy sauce, but adjust the amount to your liking.

 Leftovers & Storage